 Mr Koji Miura was appointed as an Independent Director of Azeus on 14 September 2004.
-He is currently the Founder and Managing Director of Miura & Associates Management Consultants Pte Ltd.

-Prior to that, Mr Miura worked as a Japanese Consultant in the Japanese Practice Department of Peat Marwick between 1986 and 1989 where he was responsible for servicing and expanding the Japanese clientele base of the firm.
+He is currently the Founder and Managing Director of Miura & Associates Management Consultants Pte Ltd. Prior to that, Mr Miura worked as a Japanese Consultant in the Japanese Practice Department of Peat Marwick between 1986 and 1989 where he was responsible for servicing and expanding the Japanese clientele base of the firm.
 He started his career with Sato Kogyo Co.
 Ltd, a company listed in Japan.

 Mr Miura holds a degree in Business Administration from the University of Aoyama Gakuin, Tokyo, Japan.

-MR CHAN CHING CHUEN Independent Director
+MR CHAN CHING CHUEN

+Independent Director

 Dr Chan Ching Chuen joined Azeus' Board of Directors on 1 February 2008 as an Independent Director.
-Dr Chan is an Honorary Professor at Hong Kong University's Department Electrical and Electronics of Engineering.
+Dr Chan is an Honorary Professor at Hong Kong University's Department of Electrical and Electronics Engineering.
 He was the head of the Department of Electrical and Electronics Engineering, University of Hong Kong from 1994 to 2000.
 He is the Founding President of World Electric Vehicle Association, Past President of Hong Kong Institution of Engineers.
 He co-founded the Institute of Sustainable Energy at the Chinese University of Mining and Technology in 2015.
-He founded the International Academicians Science and Technology Innovation Centre in 2017.
 He was appointed by the Chief Executive of Macau Special Administrative Region as Science and Technology Advisor.
-He is a member of Committee on Innovation, Technology and Industry Development of the Hong Kong SAR Government.

 He is a Fellow of the Royal Academy of Engineering, U.K., the Chinese Academy of Engineering, the Ukraine Academy of Engineering Sciences, Honorary Fellow of Hungarian Academy of Engineering and a Fellow, Vice President (2000 - 2003) and Senior Advisor of Hong Kong Academy of Engineering Sciences.
 He is also a Fellow of IET, Life Fellow of IEEE and Honorary Fellow of HKIE.
 He lectures on electric vehicles worldwide.
-He was awarded the IEE International Lecture Medal, Gold Medal of Hong Kong Institution of Engineers, World Federation of Engineering Organizations Medal of Engineering Excellence, Prince Philip Medal of Roval Academy of Engineering, Guanghua Engineering Prize of Chinese Academy of Engineering and IEEE Transportation Technologies Award in 2000,

-2010, 2013, 2014, 2016 and 2018 respectively.
-He was awarded the Silver Bauhinia Star medal by the Hong Kong Special Administrative Region Government in 2019 and "Touching China Character" in 2022.
+He was awarded the IEE International Lecture Medal, Gold Medal of Hong Kong Institution of Engineers, World Federation of Engineering Organizations Medal of Engineering Excellence, Prince Philip Medal of Royal Academy of Engineering, Guanghua Engineering Prize of Chinese Academy of Engineering and IEEE Transportation Technologies Award in 2000, 2010, 2013, 2014, 2016 and 2018 respectively.
+He was awarded the Silver Bauhinia Star medal by the Hong Kong Special Administrative Region Government in 2019.